ollien/Spectabular/README.md

 # Spectabular

 Tabs are great.
 We love them.
 However, your browser can get cluttered very quickly.
 In steps Spectabular.
 With it's tab managing abilities, browsing becomes a breeze.
+[Get it on the Chrome Webstore](https://chrome.google.com/webstore/detail/spectabular/dfbebiockmbbeaookjfmdafnjdbimcnm)

 Features include:
     ⦿ Closing tabs